Russian version

 So as to make the system understandable, each step has been explained below.

-Step 2: Obtaining a Letter of Invitation
+Step 1: Obtaining a Letter of Invitation

 Receiving a letter of invitation can take anywhere from two weeks up to a month depending upon the location of where the invitation is being applied for.
 As letters of invitations are prepared at the local level, the actual time that it takes for the company to receive it can vary.
 In Moscow, preparation time is about two weeks; and in St. Petersburg a month.
 Regardless, as a general rule assume this process will take about one month.

-Step 3: Obtaining a Visa
+Step 2: Obtaining a Visa

-If you wish to process your visa by post, restrictions may apply.
+Again, as noted above, if you wish to process your visa by post, restrictions may apply.
 By way of example, in the US, all mail-in visa applications must be sent to one of three intermediary visa agencies for forwarding to the appropriate Russian consulate.
 Many Russian consulates no longer accept applications that have been mailed directly to them.
 If you are uncertain as to the proper procedures to follow, then it is best to check the website of the Russian Consulate nearest you.

 In order to apply for a visa, the following items should be brought or posted to the designated Russian consulate: